 According to Bloomberg, around 95% of them visited a physical shopping centre in a three-month period in 2018, as opposed to just 75% of millennials and 58% of Gen X. Also among the researchers was The Grocer, which undertook a major pan-European study that targeted 50,000 adults across 11 countries.
 What was revealed, was that nearly 22% of Gen Z (aged 18-24) do their research and purchasing in-store, compared to the milennials (people aged 25-34) who came in at just 14%.

-With the convenience of online shopping already accepted as a no brainer, why would this group seek to congregate in shopping centres and on high streets?
+In light of the Covid-19 pandemic further bolstering online shopping, the convenience of which already being long accepted; why would this group seek to congregate in shopping centres and on high streets?
 We strongly believe that it is the need for social interaction that is driving this.
 Think back to the typical “all American” teen movies and inevitably, the social setting for public interactions was “the mall”.
 However, back then a few fashion retailers and a fast food outlet or two sufficed in keeping the typical teen entertained, but not anymore.

 The Generation Z shopper wants an experience that offers ease of use, entertainment, flexibility and immediacy; in other words, much the same as if they are having an online interaction and it is up to the brands to create environments that support this.
 It is all about breaking the mould, bringing down the barriers, using a lot of imagination and not being afraid of trying new things.
 In short, there is a need to facilitate the opportunities that create memorable moments and experiences for the Generation Z consumers, which when successful will make them the ultimate brand advocates.